-I always feel so healthy when I eat salads.
-So I thought I would share with you this vibrant and crisp Apple Beet Carrot Slaw that just bursts with flavor – earthy sweetness from the beets, tart sweetness from the apples, and a fresh zing from the lemon.
+This Apple Beet Carrot Slaw simply bursts with flavor – earthy sweetness from the beets, tart sweetness from the apples, and a fresh zing from the lemon.
 Although this Apple Beet Carrot Slaw may really only have three simple ingredients, it’s a whole lot of deliciousness.
 Often times bringing together just a few seasonal foods lets each component shine in its own beautiful way.
-This stunning red salad gets its color from raw grated beets, which get thrown in with some crunchy carrots and sweet-tart apples to make a crisp side dish.

-Source fresh ingredients – the idea in this dish is to allow the vegetables do the talking with minimal intervention from you.
+The idea behind this dish is to allow the vegetables do all the talking with minimal intervention from you.
 No canned beets or frozen carrots.
 If you wanna take this salad to yet another level, try to source a local produce that is also organic.
 That vibrant taste, the scent that just smells like summer — there’s nothing quite like local organic food.
-Food grown in your own community was probably picked within the past 24 hours and still contains all the nutrients.
-Also, if you do get organic produce, don’t peel it.
-Just wash it.

-Don’t skip the acid – lemon juice, lime juice, apple cider vinegar … any of these acids give the apples a tart kick that wakes this salad up.
-The acid also prevents the apples from browning when you make it ahead.
+Finally, don’t skip the acid.
+Lemon juice, lime juice, apple cider vinegar … any of these acids give the apples a tart kick that wakes this salad up.
+The acid also prevents the apples from browning when you make this slaw ahead of time.
 Yes, you can make this salad ahead.
 It keeps well covered in the fridge for several days so it’s perfect for potlucks, parties, and holiday gatherings.
-Also, what’s more satisfying than looking into the fridge and knowing that you can grab an already made salad?

 Tools You’ll Need